George B. McClellan: Peninsula campaign

-Lee continued his offensive at Gaines's Mill to the east.
+Lee continued his offensive at Gaines' Mill to the east.
 That night, McClellan decided to withdraw his army to a safer base, well below Richmond, on a portion of the James River that was under control of the Union Navy.
 In doing so, Lee had assumed that the Union army would withdraw to the east toward its existing supply base and McClellan's move to the south delayed Lee's response for at least 24 hours.
 Ethan Rafuse notes "McClellan's change of base to the James, however, thwarted Lee's attempt to do this.
 Not only did McClellan's decision allow the Federals to gain control of the time and place for the battles that took place in late June and early July, it enabled them to fight in a way that inflicted terrible beating on the Confederate army....More importantly, by the end of the Seven Days Battles, McClellan had dramatically improved his operational situation."

 But McClellan was also tacitly acknowledging that he would no longer be able to invest Richmond, the object of his campaign; the heavy siege artillery required would be almost impossible to transport without the railroad connections available from his original supply base on the York River.
 In a telegram to Secretary of War Edwin Stanton, reporting on these events, McClellan blamed the Lincoln administration for his reversals.
 "If I save this army now, I tell you plainly I owe no thanks to you or to any other persons in Washington.
 You have done your best to sacrifice this army."
 Fortunately for McClellan, Lincoln never saw that inflammatory statement (at least at that time) because it was censored by the War Department telegrapher.